 In many states, regulators have been cautious about permitting the testing of driverless cars on roads.
 But some states do permit testing.
 What happens if these vehicles are involved in accidents?
 Who will be to blame?
 Personal injury lawyers in Las Vegas, Nevada handle a range of claims.
 It may be that car accidents involving driverless vehicles may become product liability lawsuits against the companies that design the cars.
 Once driverless cars become widespread, it is likely that the companies that manufacture these vehicles will be subject to greater scrutiny regarding their testing and safety.

-The Truman Law Firm, P.C. are personal injury lawyers in Las Vegas, Nevada who are closely watching as driverless technology develops.
+The Chappell Law Group are personal injury lawyers in Las Vegas, Nevada who are closely watching as driverless technology develops.
 By overseeing the industry and watching the kinds of accidents that take place, lawyers can hold companies and individuals accountable for their actions.
 Companies that design these vehicles need to be aware that lives are in their hands when implementing their technology.
 With so many cars with recalls on the road, the hope is that car companies will put the public’s safety above their bottom line.